konprtk/TODOList/README.md

 A simple web-based Todo List application built using HTML, CSS, and JavaScript.

+## Live View

+You can view the live version of this Todo List [here](https://konprtk.github.io/TODOList/).

 ## Overview

 This Todo List allows users to add tasks to a list and